Buryyy/TruePatch/README.md

 # TruePatch

-TruePatch is a .NET cross-platform patching tool games and software.
+TruePatch is a .NET cross-platform patching tool for games and software.
 The delta updating is based on Octodiff's 100% managed implementation of remote delta compression.
 See more on  [OctoDiff](https://github.com/OctopusDeploy/Octodiff)'s github.
   - Easy to use and understand fluent patch builder
   - Choose a patching method easily with the builder by choosing either delta or checksum updating.
   -Patch and download in parallel.